The best time to go to Machu Picchu

 Machu Picchu tours

-You can find a list of licensed tour operators on the Ministry of Culture website.
-Click on the "Agencias" tab on the bottom toolbar on the site.
+You can find a list of licensed tour operators and guides on the Ministry of Culture website – click on the 'Queries' menu at the top right of the site.
 You can also find a guide at the entrance to Machu Picchu.
 Check for their official photo ID card issued by the National College of Tourism (it's likely to be worn around the neck).

 Where to eat

-There aren't a lot of options for eating in Machu Picchu itself – you can bring your own lunch and eat it near the entrance to the site (food is banned inside the citadel), or dine at either the Tampu Restaurant or Tinkuy Buffet Restaurant at the Belmond Sanctuary Lodge hotel, or the Snack Bar.
+There aren't a lot of options for eating in Machu Picchu itself.
+Many visitors choose to bring their own lunches and eat near the entrance to the site (food is banned inside the citadel, as are plastic water bottles).
+You can also dine at the Belmond Sanctuary Lodge's Tampu Restaurant (for hotel guests only) or Tinkuy Buffet Restaurant.
+There's also a small snack bar at the entrance of the site.